fastly/compute-js-static-publish/README.md

 *1 - For Next.js, consider using `@fastly/next-compute-js`, a Next.js server implementation that allows you to run
    your Next.js application on Compute@Edge.

+*2 - Astro support does not support SSR.

 ## PublisherServer